glasnt/words/top/toptips.md

 ## How to read the output

-We can tell what we're running based on this output, but trying to interpret the output can be slightly confusing.
+We can tell what we're running based on this output, but trying to interpret the results can be slightly confusing.

-At the top we can see a bunch of statistics, and then we can see a list of things.
+The first few lines have a bunch of statistics, and then we can see a list of things that seem to be a table or list of results.
+Let's start with those.

 ### The list

 These are the *processes* that are running on the system which are ordered, by default, by CPU usage, in descending order.
+This means that the items at the top of the list are using more CPU resources, and causing more load on your system.

 Literally, the top processes by resource usage.
 You have to admit, it's a clever name.